SyncfusionExamples/syncfusion-winui-colorpicker-examples/README.md

 ## WinUI ColorPicker and DropDownColorPicker control samples
-This repository contains the samples that demonstrate the functionalities of WinUI ColorPicker and DropDownColorPicker control.
+This repository contains the samples that demonstrate the functionalities of WinUI ColorPicker and DropDownColorPicker controls.

 <table>
  <tr>